MG In the News

 July 1, 2023

-Cartesian Therapeutics, an MGFA industry partner, announced the publication of positive results of the first successful clinical trial of RNA cell therapy for patients with autoimmune disease.
+Cartesian Therapeutics announced the publication of positive results of the first successful clinical trial of RNA cell therapy for patients with autoimmune disease.
 By modifying patients’ T-cells with mRNA (a form of rCAR-T therapy), the study has created a novel approach for potentially treating myasthenia gravis (MG) and other autoimmune diseases.

 The data demonstrates potent and durable clinical improvement in patients with MG, representing the first successful Phase 2 trial using RNA cell therapy.